Menu

 9:00 - 10:30

-• Loss of FA degradation by astrocytes mitochondria triggers inflammation and neurodegeneration - Fei Yin, PhD, University of Arizona
+• Targeting astrocytic fatty acid degradation to mitigate neuroinflammation and Alzheimer's pathology - Fei Yin, PhD, University of Arizona

-• Neuron-glia lipids metabolic cycle couples sleep to mitochondrial function - Amita Sehgal, PhD, University of Pennsylvania
+• Unlocking the metabolic mysteries of sleep: metabolism as a driver and effector of sleep - Amita Sehgal, PhD, University of Pennsylvania

 14:00 - 15:30